- Discover CSUB

 The portion of unearned Title IV funds that must be repaid by you and CSUB is calculated by the Financial Aid and Scholarship Office.
 Students considering withdrawal, may request a preliminary calculation of Refund and Repayment by scheduling an appointment with a financial aid advisor.

-The percentage of earned Title IV funds, excluding Federal Work-Study, is based on the number of calendar days you completed before withdrawing, divided by the number of calendar days in the quarter.
-Breaks in enrollment of five consecutive calendar days or more are excluded from the number of calendar days in the quarter.
-No repayment of Title IV funds will be required for withdrawals occurring after the 60% point of the quarter.
+The percentage of earned Title IV funds, excluding Federal Work-Study, is based on the number of calendar days you completed before withdrawing, divided by the number of calendar days in the term.
+Breaks in enrollment of five consecutive calendar days or more are excluded from the number of calendar days in the term.
+No repayment of Title IV funds will be required for withdrawals occurring after the 60% point of the term.

-Withdrawal BEFORE the first day of classes of a quarter, but AFTER you have received payment for that quarter, requires 100 percent repayment of all funds paid to the student, including student loans of any kind.
+Withdrawal BEFORE the first day of classes of a term, but AFTER you have received payment for that term, requires 100 percent repayment of all funds paid to the student, including student loans of any kind.
 If you are required to repay a portion of your aid due to having withdrawn, you will need to discuss options for repayment with the CSUB Student Financial Services Office.

 Important Note: Financial Aid Withdrawal Calculations by the CSUB Office of Financial Aid & Scholarships are separate from the Fee Calculations by the CSUB Student Financial Services Office (Bursar).
 A student who withdraws may not owe a balance to the university, but may still owe all or part of their student loans to their lender.